Mathemodica/ModelicaPowerSystemBook/README.md

 [Ch.
 9 Relevant Modelica Libaries](https://www.researchgate.net/publication/354619412_Relevant_Modelica_Libraries)

 Library developers or owners can report their library by commenting this chapter.
 The provided description shall not exceed 100 words.
 As many references as desired and a URL can be provided.
+For signficant contributions, consider contacting us in advance.
+View contact details and involvement conditions in the outline.

 ### Re-Purchase